 BKindred founder Penny Locaso believes opportunity lies in human connection.
-And the self-confessed ‘happiness hacker’ should know – since launching her business Locaso has made 1000s of them.
+And the self-confessed ‘happiness hacker’ should know – since launching her business Locaso has made 1000s of connections.

 These moments of connection have led Locaso to some impressive places, delivering keynote addresses for global brands and spruiking on STEM at a field trip to NASA.

 Yet life was not always an upward trajectory for Locaso.
 She explains whilst fear had always been a constant presence in her life, it wasn’t until she embraced the fear and did it anyway that her life began to change for the better.

 She suggests fear has long been used by authority figures to control us.
 The promise of a carrot, the threat of a stick…

 She tells Kochie’s Business Builders (KBB) her own fears began at an early age in the confessional.
 She remembers with horror, the cold dark box and the ‘scary old bloke’ in a white gown.
 She recalls how fear was used to control the children at her Catholic primary school.
 The fear of penance, the fear of god, the fear of punishment.